 In the 1940s, concern for the devastating affects of rheumatic disease was raised by our founders, Dr. J. Wallace Graham and Mary Pack, who were each personally and professionally incensed by the disease.
 Due in part to their tireless efforts, arthritis became a national conversation that spread across the country following the Second World War, generating considerable political interest and a passionate, volunteer-driven grassroots movement.

-In 1948, the Canadian Arthritis and Rheumatism Society or CARS was created, (later renamed The Arthritis Society in 1977) with significant government financial support.
+In 1948, the Canadian Arthritis and Rheumatism Society or CARS was created, (renamed The Arthritis Society in 1977, and Arthritis Society Canada in 2022) with significant government financial support.
 It was a mighty victory for those determined to establish a national charity dedicated to arthritis.

-Today, that same passion and fierce determination is still the Arthritis Society’s rallying cry.
+Today, that same passion and fierce determination is still Arthritis Society Canada’s rallying cry.
 With a network that extends to communities across the country, we continue to uphold the resilient spirit of those living with arthritis.

-Through the generosity of our supporters, the Arthritis Society has:
+Through the generosity of our supporters, Arthritis Society Canada has:

 - Proudly led the establishment of the practice of rheumatology by ensuring all teaching hospitals were funded to provide the specialty practice to physicians in the 1940 and 50s